Gendoria/cruftflake/readme.md

 		}
 	}

-Or via git: Git clone and then remember to `git submodule init`.
 You should run the tests to verify things are OK:

     phpunit --bootstrap test/bootstrap.php test/